imixs/imixs-cloud/README.md

 <img src="doc/imixs-cloud-01.png" />

-### Directories
+### The Configuration Directory

+The management node holds the configuration for all services in a central directory which can be synchronized with a code repository like Git.
-The management node has the following directory structure located in the manager home directory to setup and run the Imixs-Cloud and its services.
+The configuration directory is used to setup and run the Imixs-Cloud and its services.
+The directory can be located in a project directory and is structured like in the following example:

 	/-
 	 |+ management/